NMondello/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+We will be in the test branch, and the code in process movie in the test branch will get updated to the top_N function.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?